 If your focus is finding ways to inspire employees to take ownership in the company’s overall success by increasing their productivity, then encourage them to further their education.
 Ottawa University’s online Master in Business Administration with a Leadership Development Concentration will help them enhance their skills so they may thrive in their careers.
 Our online programs rank near the top of the U.S. News & World Report’s best colleges in the institution’s adult markets of Kansas City, Phoenix, and Milwaukee.

 How to Increase Productivity in a Business

 Learning how to increase productivity in a business starts with the support of a strong leader.
 Ottawa University's MBA curriculum provides real-world education and skills that help graduates impact an organization’s corporate strategy in a leadership or expert role.
-Ottawa’s business administration program features Leadership Development as one of eight concentrations that can be selected to enhance the degree and inspire graduates to take ownership and learn how to increase productivity in business.
+Ottawa’s business administration program features a Leadership Development Concentration as one of eight concentrations that can be selected to enhance the degree and inspire graduates to take ownership and learn how to increase productivity in business.
 Tailor your MBA degree with one of the following concentrations:

 Why not take the first step toward furthering your education in business management with Ottawa University's online Master of Business Administration degree program?
-Learn more about earning your online MBA !
+Learn more about earning your online MBA!

 Benefits of Training and Development

 What Careers Can You Pursue with a Masters Degree in Human Resources